aalku/joatse-cloud/README.md

 Once you got a server running you just have to run the client software telling what cloud it should use and what do you want to share.
 It will give you a http(s) link and you have to open it from the computer that needs to have access to the shared resource.
 You need to use the same computer so your public IP address is registered in the server and it can give access only to you (and anyone sharing your IP address like coworkers or roommates).

-You don't need to use passwords with the client software so anyone else sharing the same computer.
+You don't need to use passwords with the client software so anyone else sharing the same computer can't get your password from the running process list or any file on disk, etc. The client sofware will tell you to open something like https://cloud/#bunchofnumbers and there you have to authenticate, not in the console.
+You get a QR (yes, in a text console) that you can scan to use your phone too.

 ## Architecture